Gram: History

-French gramme was taken from the Late Latin term gramma.
-This word—ultimately from Greek γράμμα (grámma), "letter"—had adopted a specialised meaning in Late Antiquity of "one twenty-fourth part of an ounce" (two oboli), corresponding to about 1.14 modern grams.
-This use of the term is found in the carmen de ponderibus et mensuris ("poem about weights and measures") composed around 400 AD.
+French was taken from the Late Latin term gramma.
+This word—ultimately from Greek γράμμα, "letter"—had adopted a specialised meaning in Late Antiquity of "one twenty-fourth part of an ounce" (two oboli), corresponding to about 1.14 modern grams.
+This use of the term is found in the ("poem about weights and measures") composed around 400 AD.
 (Note: The date and authorship of this Late Latin didactic poem are both uncertain; it was attributed to Priscian but is now attributed to Rem(m)ius Favinus/Flav(in)us.
-The poem's title is reflected in the French phrase poids et mesures ("weights and mesures") in the title of the 1795 National Convention decree, Décret relatif aux poids et aux mesures that introduced the gram, and indirectly in the name of the General Conference on Weights and Measures responsible for the modern definition of the metric units.)
+The poem's title is reflected in the French phrase ("weights and measures") in the title of the 1795 National Convention decree, that introduced the gram, and indirectly in the name of the General Conference on Weights and Measures responsible for the modern definition of the metric units.)